We’ve shown you how to clean a Glock, and today we’re showing you step by step how to clean an AR assault rifle.

 Step 4: Clean the Upper Receiver

-Some chamber guides have a nice little hole feature where you can spray some AR 15 lubrication in it.
+Some chamber guides have a nice little hole feature where you can spray some AR 15 lubrication in them.
 This helps remove debris in the same direction that the rounds are traveling.

 Step 5: Clean the Bolt Carrier